 Finish up the basement to add a room

 Homebuyers in the 21st century are all about space.
 If you can finish up the basement, and turn it into a mother-in-law suite, an extra bedroom, or a coveted man cave, then you’re golden.
+If you are wondering ‘how long do basement remodels take?’, consulting a contractor will allow you to set up a timeline for your project.

 Deck or patio/porch addition

-With a 90 percent average return on investment and a beautiful addition to your highly saleable home, adding a deck, patio, or porch to a home is a great investment.
+With a 90 percent average return on investment and beautiful addition to your highly saleable home, adding a deck, patio, or porch to a home is a great investment.
 Decorative planters, lots of green, and some comfortable outdoor furniture will have future buyers chomping at the bit to drop an offer.